USAJOBS/help-center/how-to/application/save.md

 However, once you enter the specific agency application system, your application may not be automatically saved—make sure you periodically save your work.

-You can view your saved application in your USAJOBS account:
+You can view your saved application in your USAJOBS profile:

-1. Sign into your USAJOBS account.
+1. Sign into your USAJOBS profile.
 2. Go to your **Applications**.
 3. Select **Active** or **Archived** to view your active and archived applications.